shilasherafat/clock/README.md

-# clock based on your timezone
+# clock based on timezone